Jump to content

 "I can't, man," he shook his head and extended his hands helplessly, "I've got a deadline this week.
 I'll be lucky to get Wednesday off at all.
 Look, I'm sorry."

 It was a feeble excuse at best and it utterly crushed Jeff.
 A few simple words had robbed him of his earlier happiness.
-His plans for the perfect day that he had dreamt of for the past five years would have to be rethought because of his best friend's selfishness.
+His plans for the perfect day that he had dreamt of ever since he'd first met Lisa would have to be rethought because of one of his friends utter selfishness.

 Jeff didn't say a word as he wandered back into the house, his shoulders sagged and his head bent.

 Rafik always kept a pack of cigarettes at Will's.
-He and Jared used Andrew as an excuse to get together at the house to watch a hockey game and smoke.
-Not that Will minded, he tolerated the intrusion but refused to join their habit.
-He found it simply humorous that his home was a refuge, the last outpost of testosterone where his friends could find safe haven from the storm of estrogen in their lives.
-Ironic considering it was the home of two gay man.
+He used Will as an excuse to get together at the house to watch a hockey game and smoke.
+Will was patient with it, to a point, he tolerated the intrusion but refused to join their habit.
+Part of him found it simply humorous that his home was a refuge, the last outpost of testosterone where his friends could find safe haven from the storm of estrogen in their lives.
+Ironic considering it was the home of two gay man and an erstwhile bachelor supreme.

 Rafik seemed to believe that as long as he didn't own a packet of cigarettes and simply "borrowed" from Jared, he didn't smoke.
 The fact that he paid for the cigarettes and lit up more frequently than Jared did was beside the point.
 He flatly denied being a smoker.